 Can social media analytics help avoid box office flops?
 That’s the question asked in this article published on LinkedIn, which argues that analyzing online conversations can help studios refine their marketing strategy, thus boosting the ultimate success of movies.

 Few industries see as much money pumped into individual projects as the movie industry.
 What’s more, few industries see as much money lost on single ventures.
 This is why an increasing number of studios are using social media analytics to predict not just the box office success of movies; but how to go about marketing them.

 Examples of metrics used to evaluate how to communicate about a movie include web behavior, users’ interactions with campaigns and, of course, organic mentions across social networks.

 The article takes the example of Pitch Perfect.
-Now, you would be forgiven for thinking this movie drove online engagement among female audiences with an interest in Glee.
-But before the movie was released, social media analytics revealed that it was actually trending among men, most of whom were not Glee fans.
+Now, we would forgive you for thinking this movie drives online engagement among female audiences with an interest in Glee.
+But before releasing the movie, social media analytics revealed that it was actually trending among men, most of whom were not Glee fans.
 This “allowed Universal to change its pre-release strategy for the film, which they did with great success.”